 Monday, 16 October 2023

-Hello and welcome to this post on injection moulding tips with the focus on flash reduction of PPS.
+Hello and welcome to this post on injection molding tips with the focus on flash reduction of PPS and obtaining low flash PPS parts.

 Let us get started.
 We will first discuss the possible causes of flash and then show possible solutions.